 Your questions about trees, lawns, shrubs, flowers, fruits, vegetables, pests, and plant diseases can all be answered by the University of Wisconsin Extension horticultural team and Master Gardeners.
 During COVID, the best way to get answers is to submit your question along with relevant photographs through the email form on the UW-Ext site.
 You may also call (414) 525-5638.

 Friends of Boerner Botanical Gardens

-The Friends of Boerner Botanical Gardens (FBBG) are an independent, non-profit group that supports Boerner Botanical Gardens through fundrasising, educational programing and special events.
+The Friends of Boerner Botanical Gardens (FBBG) is an independent, non-profit group that supports Boerner Botanical Gardens through fundraising, educational programing and special events.

 - Free Unlimited Admission to the Gardens